wilcoxen-courses/e120-hello/README.md

 to write the string "Hello, World!"
 Once the script is working properly, commit it to the repository.

+1. Create a new script called `hello2_file.py` that does the following.
+    * Sets a string called `author` to your name;
-2. Create a new script called `hello2_file.py` that opens a new file called `hello2_file.md` for writing, uses the print command three times to write the three lines below to it, and then closes file.
+    * Opens a new file called `hello2_file.md` for writing;
+    * Uses the print command three times to write the following lines to the
-  1. `# Hello, World!`
-  1. A blank line
-  1. A line with Author: followed by a space and then your name in Markdown's italics notation.
+    file: `# Hello, World!`, a blank line, and a line with "Author:" followed by a space and the `author` string surrounded by Markdown's italics notation.
+    * Closes the file.
+    * When `hello2_file.py` is working properly, it should produce output similar to `example.md`.

+1. Commit the finished versions of `hello2_file.py` and `hello2_file.md` to the repository.

 ### Submitting